thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 ![SQL JOINS](http://www.codeproject.com/KB/database/Visual_SQL_Joins/Visual_SQL_JOINS_orig.jpg)

-## Multiline queries in `psql`

-When you run SQL queries/commands in `psql`, you need to make sure they end with a semi-colon.
-If you hit ENTER before putting a semi-colon, that's OK - just add one and hit ENTER and it will work.
-That's because `psql` allows you to enter multi-line SQL statements.

-When working with joins, it's often nice to enter multi-line statements.
-Take one of the multi-line SQL statements from above and type it in by hand, and make sure to end it with a semi-colon.

 In `psql` you can run the previous command by using the up arrow, or using `CTRL+P` (just like the command line).
 When you arrow up to a multi-line command, you see the whole command (in multiple lines) and you can use arrow keys to go back through the text.
 Use `CTRL+A` to go to the beginning (just like the command line) and `CTRL+E` to go to the end.

 ## Join'em up!